microsoft/TypeScript/doc/spec.md

 };
 ```

-where *MemberName* is the name of the member accessor, *GetAccessorStatements* is the code generated for the statements in the get acessor's function body, *ParameterName* is the name of the set accessor parameter, and *SetAccessorStatements* is the code generated for the statements in the set accessor's function body.
+where *MemberName* is the name of the member accessor, *GetAccessorStatements* is the code generated for the statements in the get accessor's function body, *ParameterName* is the name of the set accessor parameter, and *SetAccessorStatements* is the code generated for the statements in the set accessor's function body.
 The 'get' property is included only if a get accessor is declared and the 'set' property is included only if a set accessor is declared.

 *StaticVariableAssignments* is a sequence of statements, one for each static member variable declaration with an initializer, in the order they are declared, of the form